DinoBektesevic/DinoBektesevic.github.io/README.md

 We took advantage of altair’s projection functions to map our data onto the sky.
 By mapping azimuth to longitude and altitude to latitude, and projecting using a north pole centered azimuthal equidistant projection, we could produce a circular map of the sky equivalent to a 180 degree fisheye view.
 Coincidentally, this is the view the all-sky camera at the SDSS telescope sees the sky--for the final project, we may incorporate a feed of this camera and plot fields on top of the live view.
 We made the background very dark and plotted lighter elements on top.
 We found this both approximates the sky better, appears less cluttered, and is more visually appealing.

-Fields planned for observation during the night are plotted as squares corresponding to the area on the sky that would be imaged by the telescope.
+Fields visible during the night are plotted as squares corresponding to the area on the sky that would be imaged by the telescope.
 The yellow field corresponds to the field currently being observed, and the luminous blue (the “opposite” of yellow in L*ab) corresponds to fields not currently being observed, but meeting criteria for observation.
 We distinguish fields not meeting criteria for observation at that time by coloring them in pale blue.
+If a field is scheduled for observation at some point that night, we overplot a yellow + symbol on the field.
 As time progresses, the status of the fields will change, with the colors updating correspondingly.
 We use tooltips to display the ID of each field and its separation from the moon, which are the two features observers will likely want to reference.

 Hovering over a field brings up more information a field highlights the edge in the sky plot in red, and makes the corresponding track in the altitude plot completely opaque, making these points immediately stand out.
 Points selected in the altitude plot will outline the sky plot as both are linked.
 The field currently being observed is always in the top layer: this makes them easier to click.